verachell/Zurfbirb/README.md

 "Zurfbirb" is a play off the phrase "Surfing Bird", a humorous song which I enjoy.
 The final letters are "rb" for the programming language Ruby.

 ## What operating systems can you use Zurfbirb on?
-In principle you can install it on anything that has the requirements above installed, regardless of chipset. **Instructions are given in the Wiki for local deployment at TODO.** While it has been tested on Raspberry Pi and Linux machines, it has not yet been tested locally on Apple or Windows.
+In principle you can install it on anything that has the requirements above installed, regardless of chipset.
+Instructions are given in the Wiki for local or remote deployment at https://github.com/verachell/Zurfbirb/wiki

+Zurbirb has been tested on remote Linux hosting with Ubuntu and Debian.
+While it has been tested locally on Raspberry Pi and Linux machines, it has not yet been tested locally on Apple or Windows.

 **Zurfbirb is best suited to the Linux ecosystem for ease of placing it in a production environment**.
 There is a detailed step by step quickstart tutorial for deploying it on a cheap remote server at TODO.
 There is no need to pay for an ongoing long-term VPS just to try out Zurfbirb: these instructions have been tested many times using VPS at hourly computing providers DigitalOcean (US) and Clouding.io (EU) for just a few cents at a time.
 Alternatively, a reputable free VPS hosting provider could be ideal a quick tryout (but not all free providers are reputable - do your own research and choose one that does not require credit card information).